 3. Use the cooling power of aloe vera to control rash

 The hydrating plant gel boasts of incredible healing and soothing properties.
 Add a drop of lavender or tea tree essential oil to a tablespoon of the gel and store in the refrigerator for use when skin rash strikes.
 The coolness will stop the itching while the anti-inflammatory and hydrating properties of the gel will curb the redness and swelling.

 4. Oatmeal, good for more than just breakfast

 The anti-inflammatory and skin healing properties are just as good as its ability to nourish the body.
 Add a cup of oatmeal ground to a fine powder to a warm bath and soak yourself in it for 30 minutes.
-For twice the anti-inflammatory benefits, also add 10 drops each of German chamomile and lavender EOs.
-For localized rash, you can make a poultice, using oatmeal soaked in almond milk and the EOs mentioned above.
+For twice the anti-inflammatory benefits, also add 10 drops each of German chamomile and lavender essential oils.
+For localized rash, you can make a poultice, using oatmeal soaked in almond milk and the essential oils mentioned above.

 5. Dry it to make it go away

 One way to get rid of rash, particularly, rash that is caused by prolonged exposure to moisture and heat, is to dry it.
 You can use a pack made by mixing bentonite clay and rose/helichrysum hydrosol or corn starch and strong black/green/chamomile tea or poppy seed paste with lemon juice or baking soda and yoghurt.
 Apply the paste in a thick layer and allow it to dry on your skin, then wash it off with warm water.